wkritzinger/asuswrt-merlin/README-merlin.txt

 History
 -------
 378.50 (xx-xxx-2015)
+   - NEW: Merged with GPL 378_4129.
+This brings a few fixes, including one for the loopback on DPI-enabled devices.
    - CHANGED: Reverted back to vsftpd 2.x, as 3.0.2 doesn't work properly on MIPS architectures (and possibly other particular scenarios as well).